Sandbag Climate Campaign

 Observer to High-level group on the Energy Intensive Industries

 The main body of Sandbag's work evolves around data analysis and report writing.
 Part of this process involves contacting and engaging with member state officials, Commission officials and elected Members of the European Parliament.
 Each year, Sandbag launches reports in and around the European Parliament, as well as selected Member States.
 Position papers and briefings related to climate policy are also distributed regularly throughout the year to EU institutions.

 100%: 5 75%: 0 50%: 3 25%: 0

 |First name||Surname||Start Date||End Date|

 The Guardian Environment Network, Climate Action Network-Europe, International ENGO Network on Carbon Capture and storage, UK All-Party Parliamentary Group on Climate Change

 No funding received from the EU institutions during the last closed financial year.

-Events hosted by Sandbag have been free of charge, and room bookings and other aspects necessary for events have been sourced at no cost to Sandbag.
+Events hosted by Sandbag have been free of charge, and room bookings and other aspects necessary for events where possible have been sourced in kind.